cisco/cisco-network-puppet-module/docs/README-install_guide.md

 <a name="transitioning"></a>
 ## Transitioning to latest module version

-If the existing version of the `ciscopuppet` module (Version 1.10.0 or earlier) with the agent-only based mode has been in use, if there are plans to continue using the agent then the [puppet-resource_api](https://rubygems.org/gems/puppet-resource_api) will need to be installed on to the devices' agent.
+If you are using the existing version of the `ciscopuppet` module (Version 1.10.0 or earlier) with the agent-only based mode has been in use and you plan to continue using the agent, install the [puppet-resource_api](https://rubygems.org/gems/puppet-resource_api) on to the devices' agent.

-If there are plans to move from using the agent on the device and swapping to using `puppet device` then following [Puppet Agentless mode](#agentless-mode) will be enough and disabling the agent when satisfied with the transition.
+If you plan to swap using the agent on the device to using `puppet device`, use the [agentless mode](#agentless-mode) and disable the agent when the transition in complete.

-*Please note:* For existing catalogs containing [netdev_stdlib types](https://forge.puppet.com/puppetlabs/netdev_stdlib/readme) then there will be stricter type enforcement on the properties, i.e. for `Integer` as a type, `'7'` will not be treated as `7`.
+*Please note:* For existing catalogs containing [netdev_stdlib types](https://forge.puppet.com/puppetlabs/netdev_stdlib/readme) there will be stricter type enforcement on the properties, for example, for `Integer` as a type, `'7'` will not be treated as `7`.

 <a name="building-manually"></a>
 ## Building from source

-The [Puppet Development Kit](https://puppet.com/docs/pdk/1.x/pdk.html) is a recommended tool if planning on [building the module from source](https://puppet.com/docs/pdk/1.x/pdk_building_module_packages.html#concept-9267).
+[Puppet Development Kit](https://puppet.com/docs/pdk/1.x/pdk.html) is the recommended tool if you're planning to [build the module from source](https://puppet.com/docs/pdk/1.x/pdk_building_module_packages.html#concept-9267).

 ## License